Close Icon

 • Convenient and accessible amenities

-Coastal properties with sea views and within walking distance to a beach or those set in the countryside remain the top of guest’s requirements.
-In addition to this, properties with easy access to walking and cycle routes proved extremely popular.
+Coastal properties with sea views near to a beach, or those set in the countryside remain most popular.

 Another influential factor in a guest’s choice of holiday home is its proximity to good facilities.
-Those situated within an easy reach, or better still, within walking distance to a pub, restaurant, shops and tourist attractions experience an increase in the holiday property’s desirability and booking performance!
-Cornwall has the best of all these amenities that attract visitors, which adds to its year-round appeal!
+Those situated within easy reach of a pub, restaurant, shops and tourist attractions experience higher desirability and booking performance.

-For more information on the most sought after, up and coming locations in the county, read our insider’s guide to the top 6 places to buy a holiday home in Cornwall.
+For more information on the most sought after locations in the county, read our insider’s guide to the top 7 places to buy a holiday home in Cornwall.

 2. Property features that increase your booking potential